 Building a Windows Terminal Emulator

-Writing a terminal emulator and text buffer from scratch in C
+Writing a Terminal Emulator from Scratch in C

 View on GitLab (pull requests welcome)